TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/64 - 3 John/3 John 1/3 John 1.14.md

 ---

-but I hope shortly to see thee, and we shall speak face to face.
-Peace [be] unto thee.
-The friends salute thee.
-Salute the friends by name.
+but I hope to see you soon, and we will speak face to face.
+Peace be to you.
+The friends greet you.
+Greet the friends by name.